bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 Now time to configure those things, and i found somthing called [MiraScripts](http://mira308sw.altervista.org/fr/index.htm), where i used RT6_MiraScripts and DatExplorer to configure the RT6 for my car and to enable extra feautres in it.

+## Warning
+Follow this work at your own risk, I guarantee nothing.
+It is always a good idea to back up the Miroc SD card of the RT6, and take precautions when disassembling or reassembling any part of the car.

+## Firmware update